opensafely/documentation/docs/getting-started/how-to/use-github-codespaces-in-your-project/index.md

 1. A new browser tab/window appears with RStudio v1 running.

-### RStudio with the r:v2 image.
+### RStudio with the r:v2 or r:v3 images.

-Our codespaces environment does not yet natively support the new `r:v2` image with its builtin RStudio support.
-We anticipate adding explicit support for `r:v2` to codespaces in the future.
+Our codespaces environment does not yet natively support the later `r:v2` or `r:v3` image with their builtin RStudio support.
+We anticipate adding explicit support for `r:v2` and `r:v3` to codespaces in the future.

-However, you can manually run a version of RStudio that uses the `r:v2` image with the following command:
+However, you can manually run a version of RStudio that uses an alternative image with the following command:

 ```
-opensafely launch rstudio:v2 --background
+opensafely launch rstudio:v3 --background
 ```

-Note: the first time you run it, it may take a while as it downloads the rstudio:v2 docker image.
+Note: the first time you run it, it may take a while as it downloads the rstudio:v3 docker image.

-This will start an instance of RStudio on port 8788 using the v2 image in your codespace and automatically open a browser window pointing to it.
+This will start an instance of RStudio on port 8788 using the v3 image in your codespace and automatically open a browser window pointing to it.
-You should be able to edit and run your project's `r:v2` code using this instance of RStudio.
+You should be able to edit and run your project's `r:v3` code using this instance of RStudio.

 You can navigate back to this RStudio instance using VSCode's "Ports" tab: